VandersonTorres/VandersonTorres/README.md

 <div>
   <h3>Profile:</h3>
   <p>
-    - I am a dedicated professional who never gives up on finding solutions and approaches for new challenges.<br/>
+    - A goal-driven professional with a strong problem-solving mindset, persistent in exploring effective solutions to complex technical challenges.<br/>
     - Extremely organized and goal-oriented.<br/>
     - Throughout my career, I’ve learned that every tough problem is also an opportunity for improvement.
   </p>

   <h3>About Me:</h3>
   <p>
-    - I served for 8 years in the Defense and Public Safety sector as a First Lieutenant in the Brazilian Army.
-Currently, I work as a Python Developer at DeltaVictor Company.<br/>
+    - Served for 8 years in the Defense and Public Safety sector as a First Lieutenant in the Brazilian Army, and currently working as a Python Software Engineer at DeltaVictor Company.<br/>
-    - I’ve developed a strong passion for the technology industry due to its continuous evolution, which inspired me to make a career transition from Defense to IT.<br/><br/>
+    - I got a strong interest in the technology industry due to its continuous evolution, which motivated a career transition from Defense to Software Engineering.<br/><br/>
     <img src="https://gifs.eco.br/wp-content/uploads/2022/07/gifs-de-aperto-de-mao-14.gif" align="center" height="40" width="65"> I’m eager to collaborate on many exciting projects!
   </p>
 </div>